 If the breather pipe is smaller than this, ventilation will be inadequate and the contents are very likely to turn anaerobic - and decidedly smelly!

-This one has a reservoir of fresh water for flushing bowl contents (or should that be bowel contents - sorry, couldn't resist it) into a removable tank which is carried off the boat and, er, dumped.
+These require no plumbing and have a reservoir of fresh water for flushing bowl contents (or should that be bowel contents - sorry, couldn't resist it) into a removable tank which is carried off the boat and, er, dumped.

 They meet all the requirements of a marine holding tank, so should you get a visit from the potty police you'll be in the clear.